nikolio/adnotium/README.md

 Hugo/Whatever static builder site Config settings:

 - email: email@somedomain.tld Use some privacy email forwarding service here such as 33mail
-- method: form-post, service (template)
+- method: form-post, service (template, wordpress, google-forms, wix, etc .... )
 - pgp-key: your pgp/gpg key to encrypt the commenter's email.
 If pgp-key is ommited the commenter's email address will be sha512sum hashed.
 Use of [OpenPGPJs](https://openpgpjs.org/)

 Adnotium Yaml Config settings (interface):